Guides

 yeepilot update

-If you are testing protected internal builds, use the canary channel intentionally and keep the token private.
+If you are invited to test a protected canary build, use the canary channel intentionally and keep the token private.

 Report Problems Cleanly